qasim/Airstream/README.md

 var coverart: Data?
 ```

-The artwork (in binary) for the current item being streamed.
+The JPEG artwork (in binary) for the current item being streamed.

 -